 Level Three: If level one was walking and level two was trotting… yep!
 You guessed it!
 Level three is all about the canter!
 This is a thrilling level for our girls because they get to really push themselves.
 So many things will be continuously worked on in this level.
 Soft seat, tall chest, shoulders back.
 She will gain confidence and grace without even knowing!
 We begin to add in jumps here as well!

 Level Four: This is for students who compete at home or have ridden at camp consistently throughout the years and already possess the skill level to walk, trot, and canter.
 This is about perfecting our dressage and putting together complicated over fences courses.

 Riding Opportunities at Camp

-DAILY RIDING (Currently Full for all Sessions): The Daily Riding Program is designed for riders back at home who would like to continue expanding their skills while at camp.
+DAILY RIDING (Not Available at This Time): The Daily Riding Program is designed for riders back at home who would like to continue expanding their skills while at camp.
 They will have two consecutive class periods daily that are dedicated to furthering their development as riders at camp.
 These campers are expected to be able to groom and tack up their horses.
 Daily riding is limited 12 campers per session.
 An additional fee of $400 to do daily riding is required.

 ACTIVITY RIDERS: The Activity Riders are able to sign up for one activity period during camp.
 They will be placed in an appropriate class that match their skill level.
 They will ride/groom every other day for 50 minutes.
 Our Activity rider program is currently on the smaller side, so we ask that you ensure your camper really wants to learn and progress with her riding skills as space is limited (50 per session).